Robert Christgau: Pazz & Jop

 Between 1968 and 1970, Christgau submitted ballots in Jazz & Pop magazine's annual critics' poll.
 He selected Bob Dylan's John Wesley Harding (released late in 1967), The Who's Tommy (1969), and Randy Newman's 12 Songs (1970) as the best pop albums of their respective years, and Miles Davis's Bitches Brew (1970) as the best jazz album of its year.
 Jazz & Pop discontinued publication in 1971.

 In 1971, Christgau inaugurated the annual Pazz & Jop music poll, named in tribute to Jazz & Pop.
 The poll surveyed music critics on their favorite releases of the year.
 The poll results were published in the Village Voice every February after compiling "top ten" lists submitted by music critics across the nation.
-Throughout Christgau's career at the Voice, every poll was accompanied by a lengthy Christgau essay analyzing the results and pondering the year's overall musical output.
+Throughout his career at the Voice, every poll was accompanied by a lengthy Christgau essay analyzing the results and pondering the year's overall musical output.
 The Voice continued the feature after Christgau's dismissal.
 Although he no longer oversaw the poll, Christgau continued to vote and, since the 2015 poll, also contributed essays to the results.

 "Dean's Lists"

 Each year that Pazz & Jop has run, Christgau has created a personal list of his favorite releases called the "Dean's List".
 Only his top ten count toward his vote in the poll, but his full lists of favorites usually numbered far more than that.
-These lists – or at least Christgau's top tens – were typically published in The Village Voice along with the Pazz & Jop results.
+These lists–or at least Christgau's top tens–were typically published in The Village Voice along with the Pazz & Jop results.
 After Christgau was dismissed from the Voice, he continued publishing his annual lists on his own website and at The Barnes & Noble Review.

 While Pazz & Jop's aggregate critics' poll are its main draw, Christgau's Deans' Lists are noteworthy in their own right.
 Henry Hauser from Consequence of Sound said Christgau's "annual 'Pazz & Jop' poll has been a bona fide American institution.
 For music writers, his year-end essays and extensive 'Dean's List' are like watching the big ball drop in Times Square."

-The following are Christgau's choices for the number-one album of the year, including the point score he assigned for the poll.
+These are Christgau's choices for the number-one album of the year, including the point score he assigned for the poll.
 Pazz & Jop's rules provided that each item in a top ten could be allotted between 5 and 30 points, with all ten items totaling 100, allowing critics to weight certain albums more heavily if they chose to do so.
-In some years, Christgau often gave an equal number of points to his first- and second-ranked albums, but they were nevertheless ranked as first and second, not as a tie for first; this list collects only his number-one picks.
+In some years, he often gave an equal number of points to his first- and second-ranked albums, but they were nevertheless ranked as first and second, not as a tie for first.
+The list shows only his number-one picks.